-Boeing’s ‘deliberate concealment’ in disturbing batch of records demonstrate need for certification changes, further investigation, lawmakers say
+Lawmakers blast Boeing for ‘deliberate concealment’ seen in latest 737 MAX emails

 “If Boeing had been more forthcoming early on with this information — with the emails and the messaging — we could have gotten to solutions sooner,” Larsen said.
 “We could’ve spared women and men who designed and manufactured this airplane the frustration and disruption in their lives, and potentially we could’ve spared the lives of 346 people.”

-House transportation committee’s staff members were planning to discuss the latest trove of documents with Boeing lawyers later Friday, DeFazio said, as well as question what other information the company hasn’t yet divulged.
+The House transportation committee’s staff members were planning to discuss the latest trove of documents with Boeing lawyers later Friday, DeFazio said, and to ask what other information the company hasn’t yet divulged.
 DeFazio noted the roughly 500,000 emails and internal documents turned over so far don’t include communications among Boeing’s top executives.

 “We don’t know how high up it went, but we hope to find that out,” he said.